fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 ---
 weight: 4
 bookFlatSection: false
-title: "Small Guide to Talking with Trees"
+title: "A Little Guide to Talking with Trees"
-description: "Guide to Talking with Trees"
+description: "Learn to talk with Trees"
 aliases: /trees/
 ---

-# Small Guide to Talking with Trees
+# A Little Guide to Talking with Trees

 <div style="text-align: center">
 <span style="background-color: lime">Meditation</span> is the only possible <s>r</s><span style="background-color: lime">evolution</span>.